 Future Fund Publishes Diversity Data of Companies Receiving Convertible Loan Agreements

-Today the British Business Bank publishes Future Fund data that gives a detailed picture of the 874 companies that have been approved for £875.8m worth of Convertible Loan Agreements since the scheme was launched on 20 May.
-There have been 1,325 applications in total since the launch and the scheme closed to new applications on 31 January 2021.
+Today the British Business Bank publishes Future Fund data that gives a detailed picture of the 1,140 companies that have been approved for £1.12bn (£1,124.3m) worth of Convertible Loan Agreements since the scheme was launched on 20 May.
+There have been 1,846 applications in total since the launch and the scheme closed to new applications on 31 January 2021.

 This data shows where companies are based across the UK and the composition of the senior management teams by gender and ethnicity.
 This data is self-reported by the companies applying to the Future Fund.

 The data reveals, 39% of funding approved to companies for convertible loan agreements worth £438.7m have their headquarters located outside of London.
 Of the total amount of £1,124.3m, 15% is to companies headquartered in the South (South East and South West), 11% in the North (North West, North East and Yorkshire and the Humber), 7% in the East of England, 4% in the Midlands (East Midlands and West Midlands) and 3% in the Devolved Nations (Scotland, Wales and Northern Ireland).
 London accounts for 61% of companies, in-line with the wider market trends for equity investments.
 The British Business Bank’s 2019/20 Small Business Finance Markets report showed that London received 66% of equity investment by value in 2019.

 Data by gender mix of senior management team

 Of the 1,140 companies that have been approved and received their Convertible Loan Agreements for signature, 78% of funding is to companies with mixed gender senior management teams.
 Since the launch of the Future Fund more than 30 venture capital firms and angel groups have become signatories to the Government’s Investing in Women Code, alongside the Future Fund.